-Shareholders intending to bring any business before an Annual Meeting of Shareholders of Pacific Enterprises, including nominations for election as directors, must give written notice to the Corporate Secretary of Pacific Enterprises of the business to be presented.
-The notice must be received at Pacific Enterprises' offices within the periods specified and must be accompanied by the information required by the Bylaws.
-A copy of these bylaw requirements will be provided upon request in writing to the Corporate Secretary.
+Shareholders intending to bring any business before an Annual Meeting of Shareholders of Pacific Enterprises, including nominations of persons for election as directors, must give written notice to the Secretary of Pacific Enterprises of the business to be presented.
+The notice must be received at Pacific Enterprises' offices within the periods specified and must be accompanied by the information required by the By-laws.
+A copy of these By-law requirements will be provided upon request in writing to the Secretary of Pacific Enterprises.